Entrepreneurship

 Experience Ventures program brings 152 new experiential learning opportunities for students in Atlantic Canada

-There are five diverse placement opportunities, including Hackathons, Challenges, Project Experiences, Student-in-Residence, and Interdisciplinary Team Projects.
-During each placement, students work on real-world challenges, gaining hands-on experience while earning honorariums.
+Atlantic Canada to work directly with businesses, enhancing their skill sets and gaining valuable entrepreneurial experience. – but also - There are five diverse placement opportunities, including Hackathons, Challenges, Project Experiences, Student-in-Residence, and Interdisciplinary Team Projects.
+In each placement, students work on real-world challenges, gaining hands-on experience while earning honorariums.
 Business partners get access to fresh thinking and the next generation of talent.

 • Companies provide in-kind support.

-• Students and companies go through an onboarding process and participate in one of five types of entrepreneurial thinking placements.
+• Both students and companies go through an onboarding process and participate in one of five types of entrepreneurial thinking placements.

 For deadlines and details on all 152 placement opportunities, please visit our website.